avalner/orderbook/README.md

 # Getting Started with Orderbook application

 This project is organized as a monorepo with 3 packages: web, mobile and common.
-This architecture is chosen to allow easy sharing of common functionality (SocketMessageService, common constants, and shared theme) between web and mobile projects.
+This architecture is chosen to allow easy sharing of common functionality (SocketMessageService, common constants, react hooks, and shared theme) between web and mobile projects.

 ## Available Scripts